HSAFoundation/HSA-Conformance-Tests-PRM/docs/HsaPrmConformance.md

-# HSA PRM Conformance Manual
+# HSA Conformance Manual
-HSA PRM Specification revision: 1.0 Final (2015-03-06)
+HSA PRM (Programmer's Reference Manual) Specification revision: 1.0 Final (2015-03-06)

+HSA PSA (Platform System Architecture) Specification revision: 1.0 Final (2015-01-23)

-Test suite revision: 2015-03-27 (commit 0ecca4a05179f219c700069bbb18f7f78fc91730)
+Test suite revision: 2015-04-21 (commit 1f6e94e58cdba170baac898228d3c1efaaa23543)

 ## Overview

-HSA PRM Conformance test suite is used to validate an implementation of Heterogeneous System Architecture Intermediate Language (HSAIL) virtual machine and language as described in "HSA Programmer's Reference Manual".
+HSA Conformance test suite is used to validate an implementation of Heterogeneous System Architecture  for compliance with the following specifications:

+- HSA PRM (Programmer's Reference Manual) Specification;
+- HSA PSA (Platform System Architecture) Specification.

 The focus is on verification of ISA produced by HSAIL Finalizer and functionality of kernels on the agent.
 HSAIL Linking extension is used to finalize test programs while HSA Core Runtime is used to set up and invoke test kernels and to provide certain functionality for test code on the host (for some tests).

 A test consists of scenario which describes test data, HSAIL program(s) in BRIG format, agent(s) code, dispatches and validation.
 The test is deemed passed if all scenario steps (including validation) are successful.
 Many basic tests for HSAIL instruction contain just one program with one kernel, one or several input and output buffers (used to store test data and test results), one dispatch and validation of output buffer.
 An example of such test is a test for `add_u32` HSAIL instruction: one kernel, two input buffers and one output buffer.